gofastadev/gofasta/tests/integration/transpiler/decorators/fault_tolerance/README.md

 4. **Production validation** - Deploy to staging environment for final validation
 5. **Documentation** - Update examples and documentation based on test insights

-These integration tests provide comprehensive validation of the GoFasta fault tolerance framework, ensuring that all decorators work together seamlessly to provide production-ready resilience capabilities.
+These integration tests provide comprehensive validation of the Gofasta fault tolerance framework, ensuring that all decorators work together seamlessly to provide production-ready resilience capabilities.